Skip to main content

 Safety in San Diego is best evaluated block by block, not by neighborhood name alone.
 Traffic patterns, parking density, and community presence can shift conditions street to street.

-Generally Quieter, Family-Friendly Areas
+Generally Quieter, Low-Density Residential Areas

 • Serra Mesa